epsy/clize/docs/basics.rst

     ./echo.py: I don't want any spam!
     Usage: ./echo.py [OPTIONS] text...

-If you would like the usage line not to be printed, raise :class:`UserError` instead.
+If you would like the usage line not to be printed, raise :class:`.UserError` instead.